okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 ## The big picture

-Okta manages connections to other Identity Providers for your app and sits between your app and the Identity Provider that authenticates your users.
+Okta manages connections to other IdPs for your app and sits between your app and the IdP that authenticates your users.

 * You can use Okta as the [user store](/docs/concepts/user-profiles/) for your apps.
 Then, users can sign in with their email and password by default.
 See our guides for how to sign in users to your [web](/docs/guides/sign-into-web-app-redirect/), [mobile](/docs/guides/sign-into-mobile-app-redirect/), and [single-page](/docs/guides/sign-into-spa-redirect/) apps.

-* You can add connections to social Identity Providers like Apple or Facebook.
+* You can add connections to social IdPs like Apple or Facebook.
 This is called social login or social login.
-It allows your users to sign in to your app using credentials from their existing social Identity Providers.
-After users authenticate, you sync their existing Identity Provider credentials into your Okta Universal Directory while continuing to use that Identity Provider for user authentication.
+It allows your users to sign in to your app using credentials from their existing social IdPs.
+After users authenticate, you sync their existing IdP credentials into your Okta Universal Directory while continuing to use that IdP for user authentication.
 This eliminates the need to store an additional username and password for that user.

-* You can add connections to Identity Providers that you build in-house that support OpenID Connect or SAML protocols.
+* You can add connections to IdPs that you build in-house that support OpenID Connect (OIDC) or SAML protocols.
 This is also referred to as Inbound Federation or inbound SAML.
-The SAML flow is initiated with the Service Provider (in this case, Okta) that redirects the user to the Identity Provider for authentication.
+The SAML flow is initiated with the Service Provider (SP) (in this case, Okta) that redirects the user to the IdP for authentication.
 After authentication, a user is created inside Okta, and the user is redirected back to your app along with an ID token.
-This allows you to use Okta to proxy between SAML-only Identity Providers and OpenID Connect-only apps that are normally incompatible.
+This allows you to use Okta to proxy between SAML-only IdPs and OIDC-only apps that are normally incompatible.

-  > **Note:** Social and OpenID Connect Identity Providers store access tokens that allow subsequent calls to Identity Providers after the user is authorized.
+  > **Note:** Social and OIDC IdPs store access tokens that allow subsequent calls to IdPs after the user is authorized.
 For example, the token may contain the permission to add events to a user's Google calendar.
 After authentication, your app can use the token on more calls to add events to the user's Google calendar on the user's behalf.

-* You can also configure federation [between Okta orgs](/docs/guides/add-an-external-idp/oktatookta/main/) using OpenID Connect or SAML.
+* You can also configure federation [between Okta orgs](/docs/guides/add-an-external-idp/oktatookta/main/) using OIDC or SAML.

-Adding any of these Identity Providers allows users to sign in to your app using their credentials from a specific Identity Provider.
+Adding any of these IdPs allows users to sign in to your app using their credentials from a specific IdP.

 ## Benefits of using Okta to manage Identity Providers

-You could connect your app directly to an Identity Provider (for example, using an SDK to add a button for **Sign in with Google**).
-However, using Okta as the user store for your app and letting Okta manage the Identity Provider connections has some benefits:
+You could connect your app directly to an IdP (for example, using an SDK to add a button for **Sign in with Google**).
+However, using Okta as the user store for your app and letting Okta manage the IdP connections has some benefits:

 * **No custom code:** Your app only needs to talk to Okta, and Okta does the rest.

-* **One protocol:** Your app uses OpenID Connect to talk to Okta.
-Okta handles whatever protocols the other Identity Providers use, and this is transparent to your app.
+* **One protocol:** Your app uses OIDC to talk to Okta.
+Okta handles whatever protocols the other IdPs use, and this is transparent to your app.

 * **Single user store:** All users are stored in Okta.
-You can capture the profile attributes from an Identity Provider user and store those attributes in the Okta Universal Directory.
+You can capture the profile attributes from an IdP user and store those attributes in the Okta Universal Directory.

 * **Profile sync:** If a user updates their profile at the Identity Provider, those changes appear in Okta the next time they use the provider to sign in.